calphool/TRS80MXS/README.md

 ===================

 The basic theory of operation of the MXS is covered in the other projects in this repo.
 The combined unit has a few unique characteristics.
-First, it has three headers at the north, east, and south positions of each board.
+First, it has three headers at the north, and south positions, and norteast of each board.
 These are what allow the boards to be stacked.
 One header is mostly the address bus of the TRS-80 expansion connector, passed through a 74LS244 buffer.
 It also includes the operation signals (RD, WR, IN, OUT).
 The opposite header contains the data bus and a few miscellaneous signals.
-Finally the header at the east position is 8 lines that are OR-ed into the WAIT* signal as well as another 8 that are tied into the INTERUPT* signal.
-This allows the MXS to host 8 separate chips that might use the WAIT* mechanism (as the sound chips and the floppy emulator flip flop do), and 8 interrupt chips (which presently are only used by the floppy emulator for its clock and drive activity interrupts).
+Finally the header at the northeast position is 4 lines that are OR-ed into the WAIT* signal as well as another 4 that are tied into the INTERUPT* signal.
+This allows the MXS to host 4 separate chips that might use the WAIT* mechanism (as the sound chips and the floppy emulator flip flop do), and 4 interrupt chips (which presently are only used by the floppy emulator for its clock and drive activity interrupts).
 The floppy emulator board also includes an 8x2 header that consolidates all the unused Teensy signals as well as a ground, 5V, and 3.3V signal.
 These pins can be utilized to extend the functionality of the Teensy unit.